Blendify/blender-manual/blender_docs/manual/game_engine/logic/actuators/types/2d_filters.rst

    Your graphic hardware and OpenGL driver must support accumulation buffer (``glAccum`` function).

 Enable/Disable Filters
 ----------------------

-There are two filters which can be used to either *Enable* or *Disable* other filters
+There are two filters which can be used to either *Enable* or *Disable* other filters.

 To enable/disable a filter on a specific pass:

 #.
 Create appropriate sensor(s) and controller(s).
 #.
 Create a *2D Filter* actuator.
 #.
-Select either a *Enable Filter* or *Disable Filter* dependng on what you want to do.
+Select either a *Enable Filter* or *Disable Filter* depending on what you want to do.
 #.
 Set the pass number you want to disable the filter on it.